 They have 76!

-The Viking ships were everywhere and it definitely made me curious as to what a Viking river cruise would be like.
+The Viking ships were everywhere and made me curious about what a Viking river cruise would be like.

-I did look up how much it would have cost me to pick Viking instead of TUI and it was around 3x the price.
+I did look up how much it would have cost me to pick Viking instead of TUI and, it was around 3 times the price.

 What is The Food Like on a TUI River Cruise?